ArchitectVS7/band-website/src/docs/Prompts.md

 Update the final Action Plan status and provide a complete project summary with any outstanding items for human review.

 This is the final phase - ensure everything is production-ready and the underground metal community will be proud of this authentic platform.

+Review the completed steps for this phase of the Action Plan Verify these steps are complete.
+Take any corrective action needed including:
+-Completing the step
+-Marking yellow for human actions required
+-Adding comments for human actions required
+Then review the code for functionality.
+Think about what it does, what components interact with each other, how data flows.
+Correct any errors you find Run type and lint tests
+Output a report of all findings in the docs folder as "phase 7 code audit" commit and push to dev branch, create PR
 ```

 ---